 - Profanity shows posts that tripped the profanity filter.
 (Note that, because the profanity filter is set to err on the side of caution, it can be helpful to check this filter occasionally to make sure that worthwhile posts haven’t been caught here!)

 - Rejected shows posts that have been manually rejected by clicking the red “Reject” button on the post while it’s in the moderation queue.

 Click on the name of a filter to show the posts that it caught.
 Click “All” to return to the full list of posts awaiting moderation.

 Manually approving moderated posts

-To move a post from the moderation queue to the public feed, hover over it and click the green “Approve” button that appears.
+To move an individual post from the moderation queue to the public feed, hover over it and click the red “Approve” button that appears.
 You can also delete the post by clicking the gray "Reject" button.